← All claims

 2024 · J Sport Health Sci

-observational mixed moderate Systematic review of ncRNAs in exercise immunology: exercise modulates immune-cell distribution/trafficking and cytokine output via miRNAs — mechanistic modulation, not stress-triggered marrow antibody output.
+observational tested-null low Systematic review of ncRNAs in exercise immunology: exercise modulates immune-cell distribution/trafficking and cytokine output via miRNAs — mechanistic modulation, not stress-triggered marrow antibody output.

 Bohn-Goldbaum